germanbisurgi/TranslateJS/README.md

 });
 ```

-TranslateJS will retrieve all translatables and inject the targetted translation
+TranslateJS will retrieve all translatables and inject the target translation
 if available in the json object.
-If no translation is present for the targetted
+If no translation is present for the target
-language it will use the value passed in the data-translate attribute.
+language it will fallback to the fallback language.

 ## Search for untranslated contents